 PROPOSALS

-There are a number of steps between having a brilliant idea for a research project to getting a funding decision:
+There are a number of steps along the way to getting a funding decision:

 - understanding the ins and outs of your particular funder;